 - Wear long sleeves in the evening and DEET (at least 50%) bug spray to help prevent malaria.
-We took a mosquito net which proved useful, although most places we stayed had one, they were often covered in holes making them ineffective.
+We took a mosquito net, which proved useful, although most places we stayed had one, they were often covered in holes making them ineffective.

 - Don’t pay for any activities in advance, with the exception of safaris.
-Be very clear when you strike a deal what is included and what your expectations are – especially on Zanzibar where ripping off tourists is common practice.
+Be very clear when you strike a deal what is included and what your expectations are – especially on Zanzibar were ripping off tourists is common practice.

 - Dress modestly in towns and villages.
-On the beach and swimming, it is fine to wear your usual swim wear.
+On the beach and swimming, it is fine to wear your usual swimwear.

 I hope this blog will help you put together your own amazing schedule for visiting this incredible country.
 If you have any questions please use the comments box below.